facebook/react-native/README.md

+#⚠ Warning ⚠
-**Warning: This is currently a private repo to accompany the ReactJS conference talk, and is not accessible outside the official conference attendees - please do not share this code.**
+This is currently a private repo to accompany the ReactJS conference talk, and is not accessible outside the official conference attendees - please do **NOT** share this code.

 This is also a very early alpha release.
 There are certainly bugs and missing features.
 Some things may even be well-documented in JS, but missing from the